kaumina/terraform-eks-rail-helm/README.md

    ```
    chmod +x join-nodes.sh;./join-nodes.sh
    ```
-7. Now you get the nodes and from kubectl.
-Wait few minutes since it takes some time to get ready due to the lower instance type.
+7. Now you get the node's status and from kubectl.
+Wait few minutes, since it takes some time to get ready due to the lower instance type.
    ```
    kubectl get nodes
    [ec2-user@ip-172-31-82-243 terraform-eks-rail-helm]$ kubectl get nodes